 You’re now ready to crochet a corner again, so repeat what you did last round.
 Make 3dc, 2 chains and 3dc in the same corner space.
 Chain 1 to create a chain-space, and crochet 3dc in the next chain-space of the previous round.
 Now you’re all ready at your next corner!
 Continue like before, making corners and granny clusters in between.
 Finally, close the round with a slip stitch in the third chain of your starting three chains (photo 13).

 Do you see a pattern emerging?
-Because you make two granny clusters in each corner space, you increase the number of chain spaces per round.
-That means that each round you can make one extra granny cluster in between, to help you grow your granny square larger and larger!
+Because you make two granny clusters in each corner space, you increase the number of chain spaces each round.
+That means that each round, you can make one extra granny cluster in between, helping you grow your granny square pattern larger and larger.
+This is how you create a classic granny square.

-I hope you have seen that the granny square holds no mysteries to those who’ve followed a step-by-step tutorial!
-I’ve also written this pattern down in the ‘regular’, condensed crochet format.
+I hope you have seen that the granny square is no mystery to those who’ve followed a step-by-step tutorial!
+I’ve also written this pattern in the ‘regular’, condensed crochet format.

 Written basic granny square pattern